 Tip: Look to overnight flowers shippers when you want to economize, don't need delivery today, and know that the recipient will enjoy arranging his or her flowers.
 As always, pick a company with experience, credentials, secure ordering, and guaranteed satisfaction.
 Stick to the medium and larger providers, since they have the best ongoing relationships with their growers, shippers, and carriers.

 Most other online floral sources are general retailers, wire services, middlemen, affiliates, catalog companies, or other resellers.
 Their online floral orders are typically filled by florists or flower shippers behind the scenes.
 Most do a good job of forwarding your order.
 Some may involve an unnecessary "layer" of communication and mark-up, since their floral vendor may actually provide most of the service.
 So, we'd recommend using only the larger, nationally known firms with which you already have an ongoing relationship.
 Otherwise, it's probably best to deal directly with your favorite florist or flower shipping company online.

 Tip: Before clicking the "Buy" button, ask yourself, "Is this a middleman or the real thing?"
 And, just in case any question or problem should arise, definitely avoid using any shopping site that does not clearly display a phone number for your use.

 A Good Place To Start

 For same-day and next-day florist delivery throughout the USA and Canada, we think Phillip's 1-800-FLORALS is a good place to start.
 Ranked in the top 1% of North American florists, Phillip's is a medium-size, family-owned company with 90 years of experience, ten of its own flower shops, top rated service, secure ordering, and satisfaction guaranteed.
 Find out what customers have to say.
-Then, shop online with confidence at the 1-800-FLORALS flower shop, or call 1-800-FLORALS toll-free, for delivery almost anywhere.
+Then, shop for flowers online with confidence at the 1-800-FLORALS flower shop, or call 1-800-FLORALS toll-free, for flower delivery almost anywhere.